 - The vehicle battery is low.

 - The transmission is not in P (Park).

-- Hands Free Liftgate Control is set to Off in vehicle personalization.
-See Vehicle Personalization

-152.

-- The power liftgate is turned off.
+- Power liftgate is turned off.

 - The vehicle remains parked for 72 hours or more, with no RKE transmitter use or Keyless Access operation.
 To re-enable, press any button on the RKE transmitter or open and close a vehicle door.